Riemann-Hilbert problems from Donaldson-Thomas theory: The Riemann-Hilbert problem

 \subsection{Tau functions}

 Consider a framed, miniversal variation of BPS structures $(\Gamma,Z_p,\Omega_p)$ over a complex manifold $M$.
-For the relevant definitions the reader can either consult the summary in Section \ref{vbpss} or the full treatment in Appendix \ref{two}.
-We can use the derivative of the locally-defined period map to identify the tangent space $T_p M$ at a point $p\in M$ with the vector space $\Hom_\bZ(\Gamma,\bC)$.
+For the relevant definitions the reader can either consult the summary in Section \ref{vbpss}, or the full treatment in Appendix \ref{two}.
+There is a holomorphic map which we call the period map.
+The miniversal assumption ensures that the derivative

+at each point $p\in M$ is an isomorphism.
+We can therefore identify the tangent space $T_p M$ with the vector space $\Hom_\bZ(\Gamma,\bC)$.
 The form $\<-,-\>$ then induces a Poisson structure on $M$.